 Full professor at the University of Bologna from september 2020, she carries out her research in the field of applied micro-econometrics (mainly casual inference), education and labour economics.
 In the recent years her main research interests focused on evidence-based investments in young children and families.
 The current projects are aimed at the design and evaluation of interventions targeting families of young children, the impact assessment of on-going programs (Girls Code it Better aimed at secondary school students) and the development of methodological tools in the field of causal inference.

 She received a PhD in Applied Statistics in Economic and Social Sciences from the University of Padua and was Marie Curie Early Training Fellow (Institute for Social and Economic Research-ISER, Essex).

 After a few years as a research fellow first at the University of Padua then as Max Weber Fellow at the European University Institute, in 2007 she became Assistant Professor in Econometrics at the Department of Economics of the University of Bologna.
-At the same Department, she became Associate Professor in Economics 2014 and she will join the Department as Full Professor in Economics in the Academic Year 2020-2021.
+At the same Department, she became Associate Professor in Economics 2014 and she joined the Department as Full Professor in Economics in september 2020.

 (for the full list, please visit: https://scholar.google.com/citations?user=zV0-jCcAAAAJ&hl=en)

 - Fort, M., Ichino, A. and Zanella, G. (2020) Cognitive and non-cognitive costs of daycare 0-2 for children in advantaged families Journal of Political Economy

 - Ballatore, R.M.
 Ichino, A. and Fort, M. (2018) The Tower of Babel in the Classroom: Immigrants and Natives in Italian Schools Journal of Labor Economics

 - Fort, M. Manaresi, F. and Trucchi, S. (2016)Adult financial literacy and households’ financial assets: the role of bank information policies” Economic Policy